-A Categorical Exclusion is beingwill be prepared for the Project, based upon the Conceptual Level Design Plans located in the Reference Documents.
-The Contractor shall be responsible for documenting any changes consistent with the requirements and conditions of the CDOT Reevaluation Form (#1399a CatEx revision).
+A Categorical Exclusion will be prepared for the Project, based upon the Conceptual Level Design Plans located in the Reference Documents.
+The Contractor shall be responsible for documenting any changes consistent with a CatEx revision.
 The CatEx Revision shall be coordinated with CDOT's environmental manager and project engineer.
-The Reevaluation revision Form shall be submitted to CDOT for Approval of any other Work that was not approved as a part of the Categorical Exclusion.
-FHWA review of the Reevaluation Form isrevision may be required and typically requires at least four weeks (depending on environmental changes).
-The FHWA review and approval must occur prior to CDOT's Approval and before the Work proposed in the Reevaluation FormCatEx revision can be performed.
+The revision Form shall be submitted to CDOT for Approval of any other Work that was not approved as a part of the Categorical Exclusion.
+FHWA review of the revision may be required and typically requires at least four weeks (depending on environmental changes).
+The FHWA review and approval must occur prior to CDOT's Approval and before the Work proposed in the CatEx revision can be performed.
 In addition, the Contractor shall be responsible for additional environmental documentation, permits, and mitigation resulting from impacts associated with any Project change.
 The Contractor shall implement these potential changes to the environmental impacts at the Contractor's expense and accept responsibility for any additional schedule impacts required for the associated approvals and regulatory clearances.